The Best Anime-Inspired Sneakers Ever

 Nike Air Trainer III ‘Optimus Prime’

-When Michael Bay tapped iconic series Transformers for a live-action blockbuster in 2017, Nike responded accordingly, rolling out a special themed collection featuring this ‘Optimus Prime’ Air Trainer III.
+When Michael Bay tapped the iconic Transformers series for a live-action blockbuster in 2017, Nike responded accordingly, rolling out a special themed collection featuring this ‘Optimus Prime’ Air Trainer III.

-Much like the Transformers franchise itself, this first collection started things off strong, with follow-up Transformers x Nike collaborations not quite living up to first instalment.
+Much like the Transformers franchise itself, this first collection started things off strong, but follow-up Transformers x Nike collaborations didn’t quite live up to the first instalment.
 Nevertheless, that hasn’t stopped other brands from trying their own.

 There’s definitely ‘More Than Meets the Eye’ when it comes to this colourway.
 Aside from the unmistakable scheme and Autobots branding, the sneaker also brings plenty of late-night shine thanks to 3M details.